hailstorm75/MySetup/README.md

 ## Plugins
 Next you need to install the VIM plugins and additional packages which you can find in the [requirements](#requirements) section.

-> **Note**: if you are using a different package manager, then you'll have to remove the first line from the provided .vimrc file and use the appropriate plugin installation steps for your package maanger.
+> **Note**: if you are already using a package manager and it's not pathogen you'll have to remove the first line from the provided .vimrc file and use the appropriate plugin installation steps for your package maanger.

 ### Installing Pathogen
 To install a vim plugin you will most likely need a package manager.
 I use [pathogen](https://github.com/tpope/vim-pathogen).
 To install pathogen paste the following command into your terminal: